Rotating Homogeneous Polynomials & Representations of SO(3)

 Under the guise of rotating solid spherical harmonic functions, I want to investigate the computational aspects of representing rotations of homogeneous polynomials.
 The connection being that harmonic homogeneous polynomials are solid spherical harmonics.
-My goal in this note is to rotate solid homogeneous polynomials ( in variables $x$, $y$, and $z$ ) by computing representations of $SO(3)$ on \(\mathcal{P}_d\), homogeneous polynomials of degree $d$.
-One nice aspect of computing representations of $SO(3)$ is that only algebra is required.
+My goal in this note is to rotate solid homogeneous polynomials ( in variables x, y, and z ) by computing representations of SO(3) on Pd, homogeneous polynomials of degree d.
+One nice aspect of computing representations of SO(3) is that only algebra is required.
 Differential equations typically used to describe/derive spherical harmonics make no appearance in what follows.

 Go straight to the code if your primary interest is the implementation of rotating homogeneous polynomials.